tjheslin1/sunday-arcana-recruitment/doc.md

 >
 > Upon accepting she gains a level and is now a 2nd-level Spellcaster (Prodigy) sidekick.
 >
+> Amafrey's saving throw proficiency changes from Constitution to Charisma and her skill proficiencies are now: History and Investigation.
+>
 > Amafrey retains her proficiency with her longsword and medium armour and takes two cantrips from the warlock spell list: [_**booming blade**_](https://www.dndbeyond.com/spells/booming-blade) and [_**eldritch blast**_](https://www.dndbeyond.com/spells/eldritch-blast). _Amafrey_ey also takes two 1st-level spell from the warlock spell list: [_**armor of agathys**_](https://www.dndbeyond.com/spells/armor-of-agathys) and [_**hex**_](https://www.dndbeyond.com/spells/hex).

 ## Wizard